2008 ASEAN Para Games: Logo

 The logo of the 2008 ASEAN Para Games is the Chumpol Gate, a historical place in Nakhon Ratchasima, Thailand.
 Chumpol Gate represents victory.
 It also denotes the exquisite Thai art and culture.
 Curvy blue and red lines represent the pageantry of fluttering flags leading eager, excited athletes marching into the stadium.

-The ASEAN Para Sports Federation logo sits in the center of the emblem, representing friendship and co-operation between participants from ASEAN countries.
+The ASEAN Para Sports Federation logo sits in the centre of the emblem, representing friendship and co-operation between participants from ASEAN countries.

 Mascot

 The mascot of the 2008 ASEAN Para Games, is a dove named Nok-Khao karom which is recognised as a symbol of Nakhon Ratchasima Province.
 Nok-Khao Karom is a local animal name of Nakhon Ratchasima for dove.
 Karom is described as a wise, cheerful, gentle, and friendly, reflecting the characteristics of Thai people.
 The name of the dove is also the abbreviation of the games' values namely, Kind, Appreciation, Reliable, Optimistic, and Manners.

 The games

 Opening ceremony

 The opening ceremony was held at the 80th Birthday Stadium on 20 January 2008 at 19:00 (TST).
 The games was declared opened by Thai Prime Minister Surayud Chulanont.